thunderbird/developer-docs/add-ons/updating/historical-overview/legacy-to-modern.md

 ### Alternative for `preferencesBindings.js`

-The legacy XUL options page used a framework to automatically load and save preference values, controled by the [preferencesBindings.js](https://searchfox.org/mozilla-central/rev/6e6265bd607cbe4c96e714f86d3d9e36620f63d6/toolkit/content/preferencesBindings.js) script.
+The legacy XUL options page used a framework to automatically load and save preference values, controlled by the [preferencesBindings.js](https://searchfox.org/mozilla-central/rev/6e6265bd607cbe4c96e714f86d3d9e36620f63d6/toolkit/content/preferencesBindings.js) script.
 That automatism does not exist for HTML option pages.
 But it is possible to implement a similar mechanism using a `data-preference` attribute:

 ```html
 <div>